Assisting the Human Fact-Checkers: Detecting All Previously Fact-Checked Claims in a Document

-\paragraph{Phase 1: \iclaim Sentence Filtering} Not all sentences in a speech/debate contain a verifiable factual claim, especially when uttered in a live setting.
-In speeches, politicians would make a claim and then would proceed to provide numbers and anecdotes to emphasize and to create an emotional connection with the audience.
+Not all sentences in a speech/debate contain a verifiable factual claim, especially when uttered in a live setting.
+In speeches, politicians would make a claim and then would proceed to provide the numbers and the anecdotes to emphasize and to create an emotional connection with the audience.

 In our case, we only need to focus on claims.
 We also know that not all claims are important enough to be fact-checked.
-Thus, we follow \cite{DBLP:journals/corr/abs-1809-08193} to keep only \iclaim sentences that are worth fact-checking.
+Thus, we follow \cite{DBLP:journals/corr/abs-1809-08193} as guidance to define which \iclaim sentences are worth fact-checking.
 Based on this definition, positive examples include, but are not limited to ({\em a})~stating a definition, ({\em b})~mentioning a quantity in the present or in the past, ({\em c})~making a verifiable prediction about the future, ({\em d})~referencing laws, procedures, and rules of operation, or ({\em e})~implying correlation or causation (such correlation/causation needs to be explicit).
 Negative examples include personal opinions and preferences, among others.
 In this step, three annotators independently made judgments about the \iclaim sentences for check-worthiness (i.e.,~check-worthy \textit{vs.} not check-worthy), and we only rejected a sentence if all three annotators judged it to be not check-worthy.
-As a result, we reduced the number of \emph{input sentences} to check from 5,054 down to 700.
+As a result, we reduced the number of \emph{input sentences} that need further manual checking from 5,054 to 700.